610 Magnolia

 1761 Frankfort Ave | Website | Instagram

-Housed in a former fire station, The Silver Dollar takes its whiskey and Southern food seriously.
+Housed in a former fire station, The Silver Dollar takes its whiskey and bar food seriously.
 This is where you go when you want to feel like a cowboy without actually having to do any cattle wrangling.
-The ribs are sticky and tender, but the cornbread with sorghum butter is what will have you asking for the recipe like an out-of-town cousin at Thanksgiving.
+The ribs are sticky and tender, the burger a classic, but the cornbread with sorghum butter is what will have you asking for the recipe like an out-of-town cousin at Thanksgiving.
 And if you’re not into bourbon, well, you’re probably in the wrong city, but the craft beer selection here will do you just fine.